- Planting Flowers

-In this fascinating book, author examines and describes 75 black plants - annuals, bulbs, perennials, and even shrubs.
-Some of these plants are much darker varieties of well known species that people already enjoy.
+I find that in a fascinating book, author examines and describes 75 black flowering plants: annuals, bulbs, perennials, and even shrubs.
+Some of these are much darker varieties of well known species that people already enjoy.
 Others are quite rare.
-Others still are very dark red, purple-black, or deepest brown and they look black.
+Additional related varieties are very dark red, purple-black, or deepest brown, but they look black.
 Paul Bonine

-Each complete plant profile done by the Mr. Bonine describes the individual features of each black plant and how-to's on growing and maintaining each.
+Each complete plant profile done by the Mr. Bonine describes the individual features of each black plant and easy instructions for growing and maintaining each.
 You might find that you'd like to try an all-black garden one year, or at least a corner.
 A black and white checkerboard is not out of reach.

 Selection of Black PlantsClick thumbnail to view full-size

 Advice From University Extension Services

 The University of Vermont Extension Service offers information about black plants as well.
 They tell tell us that certain ground cover plants are also black and can be used to produce dramatic results.
 One very useful hint they provide is that the leaves of black plants grown in low light may begin to turn a bit green, because they need more chlorophyll.

 This university office suggests a list of interesting black plants to try, both annuals and perennials: Queen of the Night, tulip, Blackie sweet potato vine, black ornamental grassed and black pansies.
 Suggestions go on to include black coleuses and even a dark bugleweed that is said to proliferate almost too quickly in some gardens.